ksstrat/milestone-project-1/README.md

 #### *Success Hero:*

-* The image of a kayak sailing into the sunset symbolises the successful completion of registration.
+* The image of a kayak sailing into the sunset symbolizes the successful completion of registration.

 ![Success Hero](docs/screenshots/success-hero.png)